 How The Band Rates It Today

-One of our best albums to date and a good place to start listening to Weird Decibels.
+One of our best and most ambitious albums to date and a good place to start listening to Weird Decibels.

 A short, sharp burst of our thoughts and frustrations about modern life.
 There are new characters on this album including the fading sex appeal of Miss Asphyxia, Simon who works in the stock markets and the final performance from the Actor.